You’re probably in a bind and wondering whether there are things you can sell to make money.

 If you have long and shiny hair and are ready for a change, you can easily sell your hair online.

-There are many hair salons as well that might be interested in your hair, around you.
+There are probably local hairdressers that might be interested in your hair to make as extensions.

-You can simply upload a few pictures of your product on eBay, type in relevant details, click on “Sell,” and you’ll be done!
+Simply upload a few pictures of your product on eBay, type in relevant details, click on “Sell,” and done!

 Whether you’re selling an old phone, jewelry, furniture or any of the things listed above, you can get bids on your items pretty soon.